2020 Salt Lake City earthquake: Damage

 Radio station KMRI 1550 AM lost its transmitting tower located in West Valley City.
 The station was forced off air, and another station at the site KIHU 1010 AM was operating at reduced power.
 Both transmitters were very near the epicenter.
 KMRI filed for special temporary authority to go silent due to the collapse.

 A preliminary survey of Salt Lake County government-owned buildings recorded at least $48.5 million worth of damage.
 Cyprus High School in Magna suffered some of the most significant damage, and West Lake Junior High in West Valley City was declared "a complete loss".
 Injuries in most schools were largely avoided due to the transition to online learning brought on by the COVID-19 pandemic.
-As this only covered government-owned buildings, actual damage was expected to be much higher.
+As this survey only covered government-owned buildings, actual damage was expected to be much higher.
 Despite extensive damage to Magna's historic downtown core, city officials did not expect that any of the historic structures within Magna will need to be condemned.
-Despite damage to about 145 structures deemed as historic throughout the Salt Lake Valley, only 1 of them was damaged enough to require demolition.
+Despite damage to about 145 structures deemed as historic throughout the Salt Lake Valley, only one of them was damaged enough to require demolition.

-The cost for all building-related damages has been estimated to be about $62 million out of the $629 million in total economic losses, not including public infrastructure.
+The cost for all building-related damage has been estimated to be about $62 million out of the $629 million in total economic losses, not including public infrastructure.

 Power outages

 Around 50,000 power outages were reported from customers across northern Utah following the earthquake from several damaged power lines, according to Rocky Mountain Power.
-The number of outages was down to 10,000 by 1:38 PM MDT, and down to 2,600 by the evening.
+The number of outages was down to 10,000 by 1:38 p.m.
+MDT, and down to 2,600 by the evening.

 The earthquake caused power outages near Salt Lake City International Airport, and a ground stop was enacted on the airport.
 The control tower was evacuated, and passengers in terminals and concourses were moved onto buses.
 Cars on the TRAX light rail system were held at their nearest stations.
 Roughly 55,000 electricity customers lost power throughout the Salt Lake Valley.
 Items were shaken off walls and shelves in homes and businesses, and bricks were shed off façades.
 The Granite School District cancelled its planned events for the day to assess earthquake damage.

 The Salt Lake City School District also cancelled their lunch delivery program and device delivery services for the day, but resumed both on Thursday.
 The district reported little to no damage on all of their owned buildings.